RaidenSora/Lendsta/README.md

 ## Overview

-Lendsta (formerly “Listah”) is a Flutter app that helps you record loans, track repayment status, and keep a tidy overview for each person.
+Lendsta is a Flutter app that helps you record loans, track repayment status, and keep a tidy overview for each person.
 It stores data locally using SQLite via `sqflite` and aims to be fast, offline-first, and easy to use.

 ### Highlights
 - Add loans with borrower, item, amount, interest, date, and optional photo attachment.
-- Two statuses only: Paid or Unpaid (Approved/Pending removed).
 - Dashboard summary: total loans, total amount, average interest, paid count, and unpaid amount.
 - Per-person summary with the same key metrics.
 - Clean list and detail views with overflow-safe UI and ellipsized text.